• About

 4. The scholarship is to be used in a way approved by the Trust and must have application to microbiology or immunology in relation to medicine.
 Examples include attendance at an appropriate meeting, seeding funding for a research proposal, or to supplement the successful applicant’s stipend.
 Other uses may apply.

 5. A proposed budget should be included as part of the application.
+This must state other scholarships secured for this project, what the current funding position is, and the plan for funding.

-7. The successful Scholarship recipient will be given 80% of the Scholarship funds at commencement of their project and the remaining 20% on receipt of an adequate research report.
+7. The successful Scholarship recipient will be given 80% of the Scholarship funds at the commencement of their project and the remaining 20% on receipt of an adequate research report.
 On completion of the scholarship, the recipient must submit to the Trust, within two months, a report of activities undertaken.

-include the candidate’s curriculum vitae, a brief description of the intended use of the scholarship (maximum 500 words), and the names of 2 referees.
+The information supplied to the Trust should include the candidate’s curriculum vitae, a brief description of the intended use of the scholarship (maximum 500 words), and the names of 2 referees.